mozilla/mig/doc/configuration.rst

 the file module (mask filenames), the netstat module (mask addresses the system is communicating with), and the scribe module (mask test identifiers).

-EPM can be enabled in the agent configuration either via the `extraprivacymode` option in the configuration file, or setting `EXTRAPRIVACYMODE` to true in the built-in configuration.
+EPM can be enabled using the ``extraprivacymode`` setting in the configuration file.

 Logging
 ~~~~~~~